Boys Over Flowers: Live-action television and films

+In 2008-2009, such 2 of the 3 Boys Over Flowers live-action television series as Hana yori Dango with its sequel Hana yori Dango Returns in Japan and Boys Over Flowers in South Korea were aired on Xing Kong (currently owned by Star China Media, a subsidiary of China Media Capital) dubbed in Mandarin except Meteor Garden with its sequel Meteor Garden II in Taiwan using its audio with Chinese subtitles.

 Anime

 An anime television series produced by Toei Animation and broadcast on television by Asahi Broadcasting Corporation and TV Asahi in 1996.
 It was followed by a spin-off theatrical short film, set in an alternate universe, in 1997.
+This is the final television series produced by Toei Animation to utilize cel animation; all television series produced by the company then after would use digital ink-and-paint.
 The anime was later released in Northern America on DVD by Viz Media in 2003, as Boys Over Flowers.
 It was then rereleased by Discotek Media in 2016, as Hana yori Dango.